Sanjiv Khanna

 Notable Judgements

-In Shilpa Sailesh v Varun Sreenivasan, Justice Khanna authored the majority opinion which held that the Supreme Court has the power to directly grant divorce under Article 142 of the Constitution.
+In 2023, in Shilpa Sailesh v Varun Sreenivasan, Justice Khanna authored the majority opinion which held that the Supreme Court has the power to directly grant divorce under Article 142 of the Constitution.
 Justice Khanna reasoned that the SC can grant a divorce under the grounds of ‘irretrievable breakdown of marriage’ to grant ‘complete justice’.

-Justice Khanna authored the majority opinion in the CPIO, Supreme Court v Subhash Chandra Agarwal judgement, popularly known as the RTI judgement.
+Justice Khanna authored the majority opinion in the CPIO, Supreme Court v Subhash Chandra Agarwal judgement from 2019, popularly known as the RTI judgement.
 The 5-Judge Bench had to decide if subjecting the Office of the Chief Justice (OCJ) to RTI requests curtailed the independence of the judiciary.
 Justice Khanna wrote that judicial independence does not necessarily oppose the right to information.
 Whether or not the OCJ should fulfil RTI requests must be decided on a case-by-case basis.
 The judgement also concluded that the Court’s Chief Public Information Officer must decide if the disclosure is in the larger public interest by weighing it against the right to privacy of judges.